Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Comparison to a cluster sample based on Gaia DR3

-Using this error model in conjunction with our CAMF model, we can now compare our best-fitting model for MWSC data to the Gaia-based CAMF, rescaling the CFR parameter $\beta$ such that the total cluster density for $\mu > 1.6$ matches the observation.
-This results in an alternate choice of $\beta = 3.037 \mrm{kpc^{-2} Myr^{-1}}$, about three times higher than for the MWSC sample.
+Using this error model in conjunction with our CAMF model, we compared our best-fitting model for MWSC data to the Gaia-based CAMF, rescaling the CFR parameter $\beta$ such that the total cluster density for $\mu > 1.6$ matches the observation.
+This resulted in an alternate choice of $\beta = 3.037 \mrm{kpc^{-2} Myr^{-1}}$, about three times higher than for the MWSC sample.

-As we noted above, the observed CAMF generally sits at lower ages compared to the MWSC data.
+As we note above, the observed CAMF generally sits at lower ages compared to the MWSC data.
 Likewise, the CAMF of the best-fitting model has high-age edge, density maximum and violent relaxation mass loss at higher ages compared to observation.

-Using steps of 0.05~dex, we find that a shift of the model to lower ages by 0.8~dex minimises the KLD between observed CAMF and error-smoothed model CAMF to $D_\mrm{KL} = 0.113$ from $D_\mrm{KL} = 0.666$ without an age shift.
-Such a shift in cluster age is equivalent to rescaling the parameters $\beta$, $c$, and $t_\mrm{V}$, which respectively govern cluster formation rate, lifetimes, and the violent relaxation time scale.
+We used steps of 0.05~dex to find that a shift of the model to lower ages by 0.8~dex minimises the KLD between observed CAMF and error-smoothed model CAMF to $D_\mrm{KL} = 0.113$ from $D_\mrm{KL} = 0.666$ without an age shift.
+Such a shift in cluster age is equivalent to rescaling the parameters $\beta$, $c$, and $t_\mrm{V}$, which respectively govern cluster formation rate, lifetimes, and the violent relaxation timescale.

 We find that while this aligns the central regions of the CAMFs, correspondence between model and data remains poor for high masses and ages.
 Compared to observations, the model contains too few high-mass clusters, which are suppressed in the model by a Schechter cutoff at $\log m_\mrm{S} / \msun = 3.950$.
 For $\tau > 9.5$, the model has a lack of clusters compared to the data.
 While the deficiency of longer-lived high-mass clusters also contributes to this, our error model underestimates the age uncertainties, leading to a lacking contribution of lower-age clusters from error smoothing.
 A relative abundance of old compared to young clusters in the model relative to the data may suggest that the dissolution rate is too low in the model, which means that too many clusters survive for too long due to cluster lifetimes rising too quickly with mass.